mridulmishra27/Personal-Finance-Tracker-and-Budgeting-App/README.md

 # 🏥 ClinicConnect

-Doctor Appointment Booking Website that allows patients to seamlessly schedule, manage, and track their medical appointments.
-To enhance user experience, I integrated AI-powered assistance using the Vercel AI SDK and Google’s Gemini 2.0 Flash model.
-The AI provides smart suggestions, answers patient queries, and simplifies the booking process with natural language interactions.
-This project helped me explore how AI can transform healthcare workflows, making doctor-patient interactions more accessible and efficient.
+A full-stack doctor appointment booking platform with AI-powered assistance for discovery and scheduling.
+The assistant uses the Vercel AI SDK with Google's Gemini 2.0 Flash to streamline common actions and answer patient queries.

 ## 📋 Table of Contents